-• The job is typically conducted from a home office, and other office environments as required, to carry out the role and is not considered to be exposed to hazardous conditions or extreme antisocial behavior (which should be reported through the appropriate internal channels).
+• The job is typically conducted either in a normal office (including home office) environment or external location as required to carry out the role and is not considered to be exposed to hazardous conditions or extreme anti-social behavior (which should be reported through the appropriate internal channels).
 There may be times where the role holder is involved with a case that involves an emotionally charged situation.
 This can be raised through the appropriate internal channels to ensure support is given to the role holder as required.